Summary of Oregano Oil for UTI Treatment:

 - antiviral properties.

-#2 Why oil of oregano works against infections?
+#2 Why the oil of oregano works against infections?

 Oil of oregano contains two key ingredients- carvacrol and thymol- which we think are pretty important in killing infection causing bugs.